 2020/21

 When Patterson re-joined the Bullets (10-8), they had been floating in and out of the top four.
-Brisbane had put together a high-scoring side onto the floor, with Vic Law (18.8 points, 8.5 rebounds, 2.6 assists, and 1.4 blocks) and team captain Nathan Sobey (21.1 points, 5.0 rebounds, and 4.8 assists) both finishing among the top five scorers in the league.
-A solid local frontcourt of Matthew Hodgson (10.1 points, 6.9 rebounds, and 1.3 blocks), Harry Froling (8.0 points, 4.9 rebounds) and Tyrell Harrison (5.2 points, 5.8 rebounds) made sure the Bullets outrebounded most team’s, finishing third in offensive rebounding and second in defensive rebounds across the league.
+Brisbane had put a high-scoring side onto the floor, with Vic Law (18.8 points, 8.5 rebounds, 2.6 assists, and 1.4 blocks) and team captain Nathan Sobey (21.1 points, 5.0 rebounds, and 4.8 assists) both finishing among the top five scorers in the league.
+A solid local frontcourt of Matthew Hodgson (10.1 points, 6.9 rebounds, and 1.3 blocks), Harry Froling (8.0 points, 4.9 rebounds), and Tyrell Harrison (5.2 points, 5.8 rebounds) made sure the Bullets outrebounded most teams, finishing third in offensive rebounding and second in defensive rebounds across the league.

-rson (14.2 points, 4.6 rebounds, 3.0 assists, and 1.5 steals) would overcame the knee injury and help Brisbane finish in sixth-place (18-18), failing to reach the playoffs.
+Patterson (14.2 points, 4.6 rebounds, 3.0 assists, and 1.5 steals) overcame his earlier knee injury to help Brisbane finish in sixth place (18-18), ultimately falling short of reaching the playoffs.

 2021/22

-Patterson (16.1 points, 4.3 rebounds, 4.1 assists, 1.0 steals), Sobey (16.1 points, 4.3 rebounds, and 3.5 assists), and Jason Cadee (10.4 points, 2.3 rebounds, and 4.9 assists) were the only other players scoring in double figures.
+Robert Franks (18.2 points, 8.8 rebounds, and 1.6 assists) emerged as the team’s leading scorer in 13 games and was the top vote-getter for the Leroy Loggins MVP Award (Club MVP).
+He shot 50% from the floor and 76% from the free-throw line, finishing fifth in the league for points per game.
+Patterson (16.1 points, 4.3 rebounds, 4.1 assists, 1.0 steals), Sobey (16.1 points, 4.3 rebounds, and 3.5 assists), and Jason Cadee (10.4 points, 2.3 rebounds, and 4.9 assists) were the only other Bullets players to average double figures.

 Lamar Patterson played five seasons in the NBL.
 He averaged 16.4 points, 5 rebounds, and 3.5 assists in 125 NBL games.